Jaimee Lovett

-Jaimee Lovett (born 5 May 1988, in Whakatane) is a New Zealand canoeist.
+Jaimee Lovett (born 5 May 1988, in Whakatāne) is a New Zealand canoeist.

+Career

 She represented New Zealand at the 2016 Summer Olympics.
 She competed alongside Caitlin Ryan, Kayla Imrie and Aimee Fisher in the Women's K-4 500 metres event.
 After having trained together for just 18 months, the young crew achieved a fifth place in the medal race.

+Personal life

 Of Māori descent, Lovett affiliates to Waikato Tainui and Ngāti Raukawa.